pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "SubFieldScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface SubFieldScanCondition<MySubbedFieldId extends ScanFormula.SubbedFieldId, SubFieldId> extends FieldScanCondition {
+export interface SubFieldScanCondition<MySubbedFieldId extends ScanFormula.SubbedFieldId, SubFieldId> extends NegateableFieldScanCondition {
     // (undocumented)
     fieldId: MySubbedFieldId;
     // (undocumented)